rejuvyesh/MuJoCo.jl/README.md

 Currently, this package is untested in Windows, or OSX.

 # Examples
 Temporary examples can be found in test suite.

-# Near Future
-### Validation of Finite Differenced Derivatives.
-### Exposure of MuJoCo model names as :symbols for easier indexing; mj.get(d.sensordata, :snsr_name)

-# Known Issues
-Potential StaticArray and Julia v0.5 issue affecting it's usage to move data to C-library OSX installation problem (need OSX to test)